nacekoprivec/anomaly-detection/README.md

    * num_of_bins: Number of bins in the histogram's range. (example: 50)
    * range: The interval shown on the histogram. (example: [0, 10])

 3. **Status Points Visualization:** Used to visualize processed data e.g. outputs of EMA or Filtering.
-The points are colored white if OK, warning yellow, error red or undefined blue.It requires the following arguments in the config file:
+The points are colored white if OK, warning yellow, error red or undefined blue.
+It requires the following arguments in the config file:
    * num_of_points: Maximum number of points of the same line that are visible on the graph at the same time. (example: 50)
    * num_of_lines: Number of lines plotted on the graph.
 (TODO: it depends on the anomaly detection algorithm so in future this component will be removed) (example: 4)
    * linestyles: A list, specifying the styles of the lines plotted. (example: ["wo", "r-", "b--", "b--"])

+### Normalization
+An optional component that replaces anomalic values with normalized ones, which prevents values that follow anomalic values to be considered anomalic (because of shifted values).
+It is also usefull for "cleaning" the stream of anomalic values since this value is also returned to the output.
+For now only Isolation forest anomaly detection component has this implemented.
+1. **Last N average:** The normalized value is the average of the last N samples.
+It requires the following arguments in the config file:
+   * N: An integer representing the number of last samples to be taken into consideration (example: 5)

+2. **Periodic last N average:** The normalized value is the average of N samples that are a certain period apart.
+This is usefull for timeseries that are periodical.
+It requires the following arguments in the config file:
+   * N: An integer representing the number of last samples to be taken into consideration (example: 5)
+   * period: An integer representing the period between samples. (example: 24)

 ### Anomaly detection
 The component that does the actual anomaly detection.
 It recieves data from a consumer component and sends output to output components.
 The following arguments are general for all conponents: